MassimilianoIaschi/massimilianoiaschi.github.io/_projects/other_project.md

 <br>

-**Tethys** is a spin-off project at **ETH Zurich's Autonomous Systems Lab**, led by **Prof. Roland Siegwart**, dedicated to developing **autonomous underwater vehicles (AUVs)** for exploration, environmental monitoring, and search-and-rescue missions.
-During my Summer 2023 internship, I contributed to **multiple aspects** of the project, while simultaneously taking two **Georgia Tech courses** and attending an **ETH course in ROS for master's students**.
-Specifically, my responsibilities included: **autonomously testing the robot in the wild, design a legged retractable automatic locking mechanism to ease robot deployment, planning to improve underwater locomotion by both designing SLAM-based algorithms and soft-robotic components** (Tethys was in that period collaborating with Prof.Katzschmann).
+**Tethys** is a project at **ETH Zurich's Autonomous Systems Lab** dedicated to developing **autonomous underwater vehicles (AUVs)** for exploration, environmental monitoring, and search-and-rescue missions.
+During my Summer 2023 research internship, I contributed to multiple aspects of the **underwater robot Proteus**.
+Specifically, my responsibilities included: **autonomously testing the robot in the wild, designing a self-retracting locking leg mechanism to simplify land-to-water deployment, and designing a soft-robotic tail (high-level)** (Tethys was in that period collaborating with Prof.Katzschmann).

 <br>